-It is important that you show that you are capable of successfully completing this independent assignment in the time allotted.
+It is important to show you are capable of successfully completing this independent assignment in the time allotted.
 LATE SUBMISSIONS WILL NOT BE ACCEPTED!
 This gives a very clear picture of your ability to handle the high-level course load you will experience throughout the year.

-It is highly recommended that you begin to use or maintain effective time management when it comes to work completion and class preparation.
+It is highly recommended you begin to use or maintain effective time management when it comes to work completion and class preparation.
 If you have questions about the expectations of this assignment, then feel free to contact me over the summer at the email address listed below.